Contributing subtitles for Plum Village

 Feedback

-If there is anything you would like to know about creating subtitles that we didn’t explain on this page, please don’t hesitate to contact us.
+If there is anything you would like to know about creating subtitles that we didn’t explain on this page, please ask in our subtitling community forum.

 We’ll try to support you with your questions, as well as add clarifications to this page for other volunteers.